vue-final/vue-final-modal/docs/content/en/properties.md

 - Type: `Boolean`
 - Default: `true`

-`vue-final-modal` use [body-lock-scroll](https://www.npmjs.com/package/body-scroll-lock) to disabled the scrolling of body while the modal is displayed.
+Disabled the scrolling of body while the modal is displayed.

 ## `hideOverlay`